Skip to content

 Remember, these are minimum speed requirements, and the needs of specific devices can vary based on the type of game.

-To maximize internet speeds for the best gaming experience, connect your devices directly to the router using an Ethernet cable or, better yet, get a dedicated gaming router.
+To maximize internet speeds for the best gaming performance, connect your devices directly to the router using an Ethernet cable or, better yet, get a dedicated gaming router.
 When gaming on a mobile device, you can improve mobile data speeds to get the best mobile gaming experience.

 Let’s break down what different internet speed ranges can help you achieve.